Morningstar, Inc.: Morningstar Office Cloud

-Morningstar Premium
+Morningstar Investor

-The firm offers retail and individual investors with access to news, research, and stock, bond, and mutual fund analysis through its 'Morningstar Premium' subscription product.
+The firm offers retail and individual investors access to news, research, and stock, bond, and mutual fund analysis through its 'Morningstar Investor' subscription product.
+This product was previously known as Morningstar Premium.

 Credit Ratings (NRSRO)

 In 2010, Morningstar acquired Realpoint, LLC, a former division of private-equity giant Capmark Finance and a one-time nationally recognized statistical rating organization (NRSRO).
 The firm was rebranded as Morningstar Credit Ratings and competed with NRSROs such as S&P, Moody's Investors Service, and Fitch Ratings.

 In 2019, Morningstar acquired NRSRO DBRS for $669 million.

 Morningstar Research Portal

 In 2022, Morningstar launched its newest research platform aimed at helping financial advisors utilize Morningstar's investment research and other tools to identify and select investments, monitor investment performance, and inform how they communicate with clients.

 Influence and criticisms

 Morningstar is considered powerful in the investment management industry, and the firm's ratings and recommendations often influence a fund's assets under management.
 The firm's "star" ratings are often used by fund managers in marketing materials, and positive star ratings bring a credibility to a fund's strategy.
 Morningstar's analysts and data are frequently quoted in outlets such as the New York Times, Wall Street Journal, and Financial Times.

 In October 2017, the Wall Street Journal published a front-page feature story criticizing Morningstar's influence and questioned the predictive power of the firm's rating system.
 In response, Morningstar provided a quantitative analysis showing that higher-rated funds outperform lower-rated funds, but cautioned against using the ratings as a definitive marker of future performance.